LukaMaxima/UE-App.exe/README.md

 # UE-App.exe

-Scope
+## Scope

+This is a `.exe` version of the original Python code, compiled to work on Windows with little to no install.

-    This is an attempt to automate some of the more time-consuming and (if you’re anything like me) prone-to-human-error aspects of playing Ultimate Europe using Python.
+The project is an attempt to automate some of the more time-consuming and (if you’re anything like me) prone-to-human-error aspects of playing Ultimate Europe using Python.

 Benefits include:
-        Automated PV calculations across First, Reserve, and Youth teams.
+- Automated PV calculations across First, Reserve, and Youth teams.
-        Easy team selections without player codes using auto-filtering dropdowns to select your teams.
+- Easy team selections without player codes using auto-filtering dropdowns to select your teams.
-        Automated MDS submissions for all teams, including automated code inputs.
+- Automated MDS submissions for all teams, including automated code inputs.
-        Save data locally to submit your MDS later, allowing rapid resubmissions.
+- Save data locally to submit your MDS later, allowing rapid resubmissions.
-        Alerts if a player has a low or N/A PV for the chosen position.
+- Alerts if a player has a low or N/A PV for the chosen position.
-        Automated scouting (currently limited to country).
+- Automated scouting (currently limited to country).

 -----